Saturday, October 24, 2009

 Tools for an efficient development environment

-Lastly, note that each tool may have a different license (GPL, LGPL, Apache etc) but all are (or have a version that is) free-as-in-beer when it comes to simple use.
+Lastly, note that each tool may have different licenses (GPL, LGPL, Apache etc) but all are (or have a version that is) "free-as-in-beer" when it comes to simple use.

 Eclipse IDE for Java EE Developers - Great editor (or Integrated Development Environment) for Java, JSPs, JSF etc. It used to require hundreds of 3rd-party plug-ins to be decent but since they began bundling it with parallel projects it became truly powerful and way more stable.
 The only plug-in I find myself installing on a clean instance of Eclipse these days is Subversive, a Subversion client.

 Trac - Trac is a project management, task tracking and WIKI system.
-I just hoped Trac was based in Java - it is not hard to install it but I guess I'm getting spoiled with tools like Nexus and Hudson that you install by just droping a WAR file in Tomcat's webapp folder.
+I just hoped Trac was based in Java - it is not hard to install it but I guess I'm getting spoiled with tools like Nexus and Hudson that you can install simply by dropping a WAR file in Tomcat's webapp folder.
 But once Trac is setup it shines - you can easily integrate it with many other tools like Hudson and Subversion.

 SoapUI - Use this when you want to run functional tests on your web services.
-Use this for performance tests too.
+Just do not use it for high-volume performance tests.

-Your development environment gets especially powerful and productive when you integrate tools like Subversion, Trac and Hudson together to automate aspects like documentation, deployment and testing, and to streamline the communication in your development team.
+Note: Your development environment gets especially powerful and productive when you integrate tools like Subversion, Trac and Jenkins together to automate aspects like documentation, deployment and testing, and to streamline the communication in your development team.

 Notepad++ - This is what I use to replace the Notepad application that comes with Windows.